Celia Woodsmith: Profile

-From 2011 onwards, Woodsmith, was the lead singer, rhythm guitar player and songwriter for Della Mae.
+Since January 2011, Woodsmith, has been the lead singer, rhythm guitar player, washboard player, and songwriter for Della Mae.
 In 2013, Della Mae won the International Bluegrass Music Association's Emerging Artist of the Year award in 2013 and was nominated for a best bluegrass album at the 56th Grammy Awards.
 Della Mae has worked with the US Department of State as cultural diplomats and, as such, in 2012 travelled to Pakistan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.

-Woodsmith was a founding member of the Boston rock band Say Darling, co-founded with Chris Hersch the former guitar player for Girls, Guns and Glory in 2016.
+Woodsmith is a founding member of the Boston rock band Say Darling, co-founded with Chris Hersch the former guitar player for Girls, Guns and Glory in 2016.